Rolling out some new HR software into a business can be quite an emotional decision for organisations of any size.

 They have a budget and a project owner and possibly a small working group too that create a shortlist and then sequentially – not simultaneously – trial the various options before making their preferred choice.

 But don’t worry.
-Budget often doesn’t, or shouldn’t, affect pricing.
+Budget often don’t, or shouldn’t, affect pricing.
 (Many providers have transparent pricing terms.)

 So, if you’ve got one it’s because you mean business, have thought it all through and aren’t just guessing or window shopping with your own valuable time – and money.